-18 Ways to Attract More Social Media Followers in 2023
+18 Ways to Attract More Social Media Followers in 2023 [Video]

-In a very broad sense, all your content can be viewed as talking about yourself or sharing information that benefits others.
+In a broad sense, all your content can be viewed as talking about yourself or sharing information that benefits others.
 Your brand is seen either as being primarily about self-promotion or about giving back.
-To be a winner in the long term, you need to be the one who informs the community with useful information.
+To be a winner in the long term, you need to be the one who informs the community with helpful information.
 It's about "them," not about you.

 And most people, particularly younger social users, want value from the brands they follow.

 So looking at getting more followers means it's not about the type of content you're producing.
 It's about who you are as a brand.
 You have to show you're trustworthy and reliable to grow your social following.
 Here are some best practices and ideas for organically growing your following on social media in 2023.

 It's not enough to have a ton of content or flashy ads.
 If you're inauthentic or sleazy, you won't get very far.
 People want to find meaning in the brands they follow.